David Lissah

 What I Did:

-• Diagnosed behavioural and cultural blockers
+• Identified the behavioural and cultural blockers driving inconsistency

-• Rebuilt leadership clarity and accountability
+• Rebuilt leadership clarity, confidence and accountability

-• Aligned people, process, and performance expectations
+• Aligned people, process and performance expectations across all sites

-• Introduced simple, sustainable leadership habits
+• Introduced simple, sustainable leadership habits that held under pressure

 Outcome: